shays10/jvmworkshop/CityRetriever/README.md

     1. Make sure that the app is still receiving traffic (`create_load` is still running)
     2. Go to the `Profiler` tab and configure your setting as follows:
    ![Memory profiling](../memoryprofiling.png)
     3. Click on `Memory` to start profiling.
-Watch the `generations` metric.
+Sort according to the `generations` metric.
 What are we seeing?

 7. Kill the app.